Transforming Real Estate Operations

 As shown in Figure A, 77% of survey respondents have deployed a direct/center-led operating model.
 Furthermore, as shown in Figure B, research indicates that the direct/center-led operating model is associated with the highest level of satisfaction (70% very satisfied or satisfied), compared to other more distributed operating models.

 Corporate real estate is moving up the value chain and, in many case, earning a “seat at the table” with senior leadership.
-That said, CRE organizations that aspire to be a strategic partner are often challenged to do so based on the current positioning of the CRE function.
+That said, CRE organisations that aspire to be a strategic partner are often challenged to do so based on the current positioning of the CRE function.
 The industry-wide War for Talent and important role that CRE can play in creating innovative and high performance workplace environments provides an opportunity for the CRE function to inspire the enterprise and improve its positioning.

-- The balance of the CRE organizations serve as an ‘Advisor’ (corporate real estate is proactive in interacting with customers and primarily focused on transactions and projects) or as a ‘Visionary’ (corporate real estate focuses on unlocking enterprise value and a key business partner leading to leverage real estate as a value protector and creator)
+- The balance of the CRE organisations serve as an ‘Advisor’ (corporate real estate is proactive in interacting with customers and primarily focused on transactions and projects) or as a ‘Visionary’ (corporate real estate focuses on unlocking enterprise value and a key business partner leading to leverage real estate as a value protector and creator)

 For the public sector, moving beyond a Task Manager role toward a strategic partner or visionary role represents a tremendous opportunity and enables evolution towards a high performance delivery platform.